neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 * `ffmpeg` for video manipulation

 Setting up Pytorch with GPU support on a Windows system can be tricky.
-Fortunately, I had done this before, so the Nvidia drivers and CUDA were already set up and only the correct wheel for Pytorch hat to be downloaded.
+Fortunately, I had done this before, so the NVIDIA drivers and CUDA were already set up and only the correct wheel for Pytorch hat to be downloaded.
 Still, it didn't all work out the first time.
 After some troubleshooting we found the culprit: Pytorch and SAM-2 are both installed using `pip`, so you need to make sure `pip` is installed in the respective environment.
 Otherwise, it can come to version conflicts between packages from different environments, where `pip` is installed.

-`ffmpeg` is a commandline video manipulation tool, that is recommended in the example notebook for SAM-2 for extracting frames.
-It is integrated in Linux distributions, but on Windows it has to be installed separately, outside the python environment.
+`ffmpeg` is a command line tool for video manipulation, that is recommended in the example notebook for SAM-2 for extracting frames.
+It is integrated in Linux distributions, but on Windows it has to be installed separately, outside the Python environment.
 Of course, any other video manipulation tool can be used as well.

-In the end everything got installed correctly and I could run the notebook on my laptop, even thou I kept getting some non-fatal error messages.
+In the end everything got installed correctly and I could run the notebook on my laptop, even though I kept getting some non-fatal error messages.
 The bigger problem, however, was the performance of my laptop.
 Despite the GPU, the prediction took several hours, so we decided to use Google Colab instead.